CYB3RB0I/Aviyaa/README.md

 <div align="center">

-⭐️ Thanks to everyone for using Alexa, 🤭 That is the greatest pleasure we have !
+⭐️ Thanks to everyone for using Aviyaa, 🤭 That is the greatest pleasure we have !

 <br>